areaDetector/ADEiger/README.md

 * Under `ADEiger/iocs/eigerIOC/iocBoot/iocEiger/` there is already a ready to use IOC:
   - Change the IP address in `st.cmd`.
   - Run `./st.cmd`.
-* There is a CS-Studio screen under `areaDetector/ADEiger/eigerApp/op/opi`, just use it with Controls System Studio.
+* There are medm, edm, CSS-Boy, caQtDM, and Phoebus Display Builder screens under `areaDetector/ADEiger/eigerApp/op/`.